matn7/Google-Platform-Notes/flashcard/Microservices.md

 eureka is expecting.
 5. 'eureka.server.renewal-threshold-update-interval-ms= 15 * 60 * 1000': A scheduler is run at this frequency which calculates
 the expected heartbeats per minute.
-6. 'eureka.server.enable-self-preservation=true': By default self-preservation mode is enabled but if you need to diable it you can change it to 'false'.
+6. 'eureka.server.enable-self-preservation=true': By default self-preservation mode is enabled but if you need to disable it you can change it to 'false'.

 # Routing, cross-cutting concerns in microservices.